huntdatacenter/docs/docs/data-transfers/internal-kista.md

 Next, connect to your kista using the SFTP protocol.
 This may seem unfamiliar at first, however its simple to use once you get going:

-3. From your home machine, connect to the kista over SFTP using your account information collected above.
+3. From your home machine, connect to the kista over SFTP using the transfer information collected above.

 ```bash
 # -- Principal example